Seviper Best Moveset

 6 walking spots from Lv.
 58-63 for Seviper.
 Sorted by game progression with rates on each row, so you can compare without scrolling through everything.

 Seviper has a 458 base stat total and ranks as C-Tier: a situational pick that fills a niche.
-It works best as an attacker.
+It works best as a setup sweeper.
 Base 100 Attack is where it shines.

 Shed Skin is the go-to ability for Seviper.
 It has a 33% chance of curing any major status ailment after each turn.
 Its hidden ability Infiltrator can work in specific setups.

-Seviper fills the attacker role.
+Seviper fills the setup sweeper role.
 It's a mixed attacker with base 100 Attack and 100 Sp.
 Atk.
 At base 65 Speed, it won't be moving first often.

-The core moveset is Flamethrower, Giga Drain, Knock Off, and Sludge Bomb.
-Flamethrower leads at 23% usage.
-This set covers the attacker role with a mix of damage and utility.
+The core moveset is Switcheroo, Glare, Flamethrower, and Dark Pulse.
+Switcheroo leads at 0% usage.
+This set covers the setup sweeper role with a mix of damage and utility.

 Seviper first appeared in Ruby & Sapphire and has been available in 15 games across 8 generations.
 Obtainable through wild encounters in most titles where it appears.